NEW Proven Method To Slow Progression of Nearsightedness

 The correlation between increasing myopia and potentially vision-threatening complications later in life is well established and is a growing concern for both eye care practitioners and parents worldwide.
 Here in the United States, the rate of myopia occurrence has increased from 25% to 42% over the last two generations.
 This is due to a combination of genetic and lifestyle factors.
 Looking long-term, myopia significantly increases the risk of retinal detachment and myopic maculopathy, with even low myopia levels associated with a higher prevalence of glaucoma and cataracts.

 This convenient, daily disposable contact lens is well-accepted by children and does not affect their daily activities.
 It is designed to be worn for ten or more hours per day, six or more days per week to get the maximum treatment effect.

-Vision Centers of Houston - Willowbrook is fortunate enough to have three Coopervision-certified optometrists, one in each of our locations, namely, Dr. Vuong in Greenway Galleria, Dr. Parker at our Deerbrook location, and Dr. Lin in our Willowbrook office.
+Vision Centers of Houston is fortunate enough to have three Coopervision-certified optometrists, one in each of our locations - Dr. Vuong at Greenway Galleria, Dr. Parker at Deerbrook, and Dr. Lin at Willowbrook.
 Only Coopervision-certified optometrists may prescribe MiSight lenses.
 This is really quite a feat as there are not many certified providers in CooperVision’s Brilliant Futures™ Myopia Management Program in the Houston area.
 The cornerstone of this comprehensive approach to myopia management in pediatric patients is the MiSight® 1-day contact lens – the first and only contact lens approved by the FDA for slowing the progression of myopia, in children who are between 8 and 12 years old at the initiation of treatment.

 If your child has issues with nearsightedness, click the link below to make an appointment and we will assist you in determining whether they are a candidate for this amazing new therapy.